CarmineOptions/konoha/docs/src/treasury.md

 The Treasury is intentionally designed as a standalone contract, separate from the main governance contract.
 This architectural decision provides several benefits:

-1. **Enhanced Security**: By isolating the Treasury functionality, the risk of potential vulnerabilities in other parts of the system affecting the funds is reduced.
+- **Enhanced Security**: By isolating the Treasury functionality, the risk of potential vulnerabilities in other parts of the system affecting the funds is reduced.
-2. **Operational Flexibility**: The standalone nature allows for easier upgrades and modifications to the Treasury without affecting the core governance functionality.
+- **Operational Flexibility**: The standalone nature allows for easier upgrades and modifications to the Treasury without affecting the core governance functionality.
-3. **Clear Separation of Concerns**: This design clearly delineates financial operations from governance operations.

 ## Key Functions